-The spiritual assessment is a very private, one-on-one meeting with a resident spiritual director.
+The spiritual assessment is a very private, one-on-one meeting with a resident Spiritual Care Director.
 The directors ask questions related to peace, purpose, and issues of forgiveness.
 And for residents, just talking about and reflecting on their lives, some of the difficult moments that they may have never dealt with before can be a healing process.
 “A lot of our residents have lost so much.
 They’re isolated, they feel alone.
 And we talk about it,” says Ria.

 But spirituality doesn’t mean the same thing to every resident.
-Ria and other spiritual directors try to find a personalized track for each resident based on their needs.
+Ria and other Spiritual Care Directors try to find a personalized track for each resident based on their needs.
 “The spirituality component encompasses so much more than just religion.
 Spirituality for some people might be the beauty of nature.
 For others, it might be the love of music or the love of helping others.
 It’s an individual plan for each person.”
-By focusing on what each resident needs, spiritual directors can create a plan that will best help their residents.
+By focusing on what each resident needs, Spiritual Care Directors can create a plan that will best help their residents.